simitomorrow/GENCG/Day 06.md

 ### 3. Following Mouse Cursor - Eyes

-After that I thought about making it follow my mouse cursor with its eyes.
+After that, I thought about making it follow my mouse cursor with its eyes.
 It took a bit of vector math to create that effect.

 {% raw %}